P-O Life Arts Anthology

 Picasso’s Guernica, McCrae’s In Flanders’ Fields, even Newton’s discovery of gravity… times of hardship give rise to great creativity and we’re sure that our current situation is no different!

-Each week we publish YOUR artistic offerings based on a chosen theme.
+Each week during the Covid crisis, we published your artistic offerings based on a chosen theme.

 Terry says: My wife suggested I do a pictorial wildlife diary to keep me out of her way during lockdown.
 Here are the last few weeks’ offerings.